- What is a Spouse Visa?

 If you are the civil partner of a British citizen you can apply for a Civil Partner Visa.
 This falls under the same category as the UK Spouse Visa, and the application process and requirements are the same.

-If your relationship/marriage ends while you hold a UK Marriage Visa then your leave to remain in the UK will be curtailed.
+If your relationship/marriage ends while you hold a UK Spouse / Marriage Visa then your leave to remain in the UK will be curtailed.
 This means you will need to apply for a new visa or leave the UK once the relationship is ended.

 If you are the victim of domestic abuse within your relationship you are eligible to remain in the UK once the relationship ends.
 You also qualify for legal aid if you need advice or assistance claiming this.

-You can work on a Spouse Visa.
-You can work in the majority of roles, and also be self-employed or study at a UK institution.
+Yes, you can work on a UK Spouse Visa.
+You can work in a majority of roles, and also be self-employed or study at a UK institution.

 You cannot work as a professional sportsperson or coach.

 You cannot claim any benefits or public funds such as jobseeker’s allowance while living in the UK with this visa.

 You need to show that you can speak and understand English to the required level in order to meet the English language requirement and be eligible for the Marriage Visa.

 If you are using an IELTS test to prove this, you need a score of 4.0 or above in both areas.
 Once you have completed this test you will receive a certificate from IELTS (or any other provider you use) tat confirms you level in each area tested.
 This should be submitted with your application.